ajharvie/OLIA/doc/SerialRef.md

 ## Parsing OLIA's output

 OLIA makes an output every 100 ms, consisting of a string of values separated by spaces, terminating in a carriage return and new line (".....\r\n").
-These values are summarised in the table below, where the Index represents each value's position in the output string.
+These values are summarised in the table below, where the index represents each value's position in the output string.

 | Index | Description | Type | Note |
 | --- | --- | --- | --- |